Training for Freedom of Speech in NK

 A special report "North Korea's Camp

 No. 22" was released recently, with photos detailing changes over the past months.
-These photos, according to some observers, suggest that the infamous political prison camp has been re-purposed as a farming center, with coal mining operations winding down.
-Other experts are reserving judgment.
+These photos refute claims coming out of NK that the infamous political prison camp has been re-purposed to serve exclusively as a farming center.

 10,000 Expected to Starve in NK Drought